astronomer/astro-docs/enterprise/v0.25/04_deploy/03_deploy-cli.md

 ### What gets deployed?

 Everything in the project directory where you ran `$ astro dev init` is bundled into a Docker image and deployed to your Airflow Deployment on your Astronomer platform.
-This includes system-level dependencies, Python-level dependencies, DAGS, and your Dockerfile.
+This includes system-level dependencies, Python-level dependencies, DAGs, and your `Dockerfile`.

 Astronomer exclusively deploys the code in your project and does not push any of the metadata associated with your local Airflow environment, including task history and Airflow Connections or variables set locally in the Airflow UI.